-With mcommerce forecast to reach $284 billion by 2020 (45% of the total U.S. ecommerce market) this should not be ignored.
+With mcommerce forecast to reach $333.65 billion by 2021 (Over 45% of the total U.S. ecommerce market) this should not be ignored.

 The size of the growing retail opportunity is apparent for all to see.
 To capitalise on this new frontier businesses must be asking themselves what it is that they are doing to satisfy today’s consumers and also tomorrow’s?

 With 70% of retailers saying that they do not have an mcommerce website or app in place, the need for an optimal mobile-first developed mcommerce experience which has been created to facilitate buying on mobile devices is paramount.
 Just having a mobile-responsive adaptation of your current website is now not enough.